Experience the Pain and Glory of Pedro Almodóvar

 If you ask any queer filmmaker where they draw their influence, or who are their cinematic heroes, in almost every case the name of Pedro Almodóvar will be somewhere near the top of the list.

 Almodóvar’s latest film – Pain and Glory – is currently screening in cinemas.
-It’s the filmmaker’s 21st film, and reunites him with Antonio Banderas and Penelope Cruz.
+It’s the filmmaker’s 21st film, and reunites him with actors Antonio Banderas and Penelope Cruz.

 Pain and Glory tells of a series of re-encounters experienced by Salvador Mallo (Banderas), a film director in his physical decline.

-Some of these re-encounters are physical, some others are remembered – his childhood in the 1960s, when he emigrated together with his family to Paterna in search of prosperity, the first desire, his first adult love in Madrid in the 1980s, the pain of the breakup of this relationship, writing as a therapy to forget, the premature discovery of cinema, and facing the impossibility of continuing filming.
+Some of these re-encounters are physical, some others are remembered – his childhood in the 1960s, when he emigrated together with his family to Paterna in search of prosperity, the first desire, his first adult love in Madrid in the 1980s, the pain of the breakup of this relationship, writing as a therapy to forget, the premature discovery of cinema, and facing the impossibility of continuing to create films.